 Everyone agreed that the single most important thing, more important than which product you use, is the skill of the person doing the injection.
 With Botox/Dysport, selecting the correct locations is the most important thing.
-With Juvederm/Restylane, it's important to pick the correct injection site, but there is also some molding that is done with the hands right after the injection.
-These products "set" at different rates, so that's another reason to go with the product that the injector knows best.
+With Juvederm/Restylane, picking the correct injection site is important, but the injector also shapes and molds the area right after injection.
+These products set at different rates, which is another reason to go with a product your injector is familiar with.

 My Injection Experience

 While not as expensive as surgery, injections are not cheap.
-They are typically priced by the syringe.
+You pay by the syringe.
 The lowest price I saw for Juvaderm was $430/syringe.
-On this point, I will say that the people offering the lowest price were also the least impressive.
+I will say that the people offering the lowest price were also the least impressive.

 I live in the most dysfunctional country in the world for medical care (U.S.A.), so maybe things are better where you live.
 Plastic surgeons and dermatologists all seem to do this procedure, but it's impossible to compare prices because they won't tell you what they charge unless you come in for a consultation!
 A typical price for a consultation is $200.
-All of the doctors I spoke with said they would apply the cost of the consultation to the treatment, but if you need to go through a few "consultations" to find the right doctor you can run through your plastic surgery budget pretty quick on just consults!
-The one (yes only ONE gave me a price on the phone) doctor who gave me a price on the phone was way high, around \$900-\$1200 a syringe for Juvederm.
+All of the doctors I spoke with said they would apply the consultation cost to the treatment, but if you need to go through a few "consultations" to find the right doctor, you can run through your plastic surgery budget pretty quickly on just consults!
+The one (yes, only ONE gave me a price on the phone) doctor who gave me a price on the phone was way high, around \$900-\$1200 a syringe for Juvederm.
 We didn't chat about Botox.
 Are these guys doctors or carpet salesmen?
-This is crazy!
+What a crazy situation!

-This situation sucks and I think it's not only stupid but short-sighted.
+This arrangement sucks, and I think it's not only stupid but short-sighted.
 I think also think it's as unethical as hell.
-Fortunately, with injectibles, you don't need to go to a surgeon and you have other choices.
-You can get these at "beauty spas" and in some areas, even dentists are offering them.
+Fortunately, you don't need to go to a surgeon with injectibles and have other choices.
+You can get them at "beauty spas," and even dentists offer them in some areas.
 I have to say, as far as pricing goes, "beauty spas" have it all over plastic surgeons.
-You get free consultations, and the price per syringe is lower than anything I was quoted on the phone and lower than average costs from internet surveys of patients.
+You get free consultations, and the price per syringe is lower than average costs from internet surveys of patients.

-Of course price isn't everything, but this stuff does add up, so let's be honest, it's a huge factor.
-Results are obviously the most important thing.
+Of course, price isn't everything, but this stuff does add up, so let's be honest, it's a factor.
+But results are the most important thing.

 Where I Went

 I decided to try a beauty spa.
 I found one I liked after reading a gazillion reviews on Yelp.
-I was nervous and not sure what I was going to get, but after all, I was going in for a free consultation and could just say no if I was uncomfortable.
+I was nervous and unsure what I would get, but after all, I was going in for a free consultation and could say no if I was uncomfortable.
 Price wasn't the only factor: the place I went to didn't have the lowest prices, but I thought they had the best combination of qualities and the prices were decent.

 I was pretty impressed with the woman who ended up doing the injections.
 I asked her lots of questions, not only about the procedure but about her background.
 She was very open and forthcoming.
-She is a physicians assistant, with a wide range of experience in other aspects of medicine.
+She is a physician's assistant with a wide range of experience in other aspects of medicine.
 She had been doing cosmetic injections for about six years.
-She spent a lot of time with me, probably much more than a plastic surgeon would have.
-She listened to what I wanted to be changed and I was really impressed at her suggestions for how to achieve it.
-I thought she had a great grasp of how to shape a face and she also told me she used injections herself, which I liked.
-She also recommended starting slow, with small changes, and adding to it monthly (if needed), until I got the effect I wanted.
+She spent much time with me, probably more than a plastic surgeon would have.
+She paid attention to what I was unhappy about, and I was impressed with her ideas for fixing it.
+I thought she had a great grasp of how to shape a face and told me she used injections herself, which I liked.
+She also recommended starting slow, with small changes, and adding to it monthly (if needed) until I got the desired effect.
 She cautioned me that this first change would not be dramatic.

-There hasn't been enough time for the Dysport to fully take effect, but it's already looking much better.
+There hasn't been enough time for the Dysport to take effect fully, but it's already looking much better.
 I told her I didn't want to lose my facial expressions, so she planned the Dysport injections carefully with that in mind.
 So far, it looks like she has done a great job.

 Did it hurt?

-Obviously it is going to hurt.
-They are sticking a needle into your face, which is one of the most nerve-rich places on your body.
+Obviously, it is going to hurt.
+They are sticking a needle into your face, one of the most nerve-rich places on your body.
 But I will say it did not hurt that much.
 There is a numbing agent included in the injectables, which helps.
 For the injections into the lips, she applied a numbing paste 30-minutes before she injected my lips.

 How was it after?

 It hasn't been bad.
-My lips were pretty swollen for a couple of days and slightly bruised at the injection sites.
+My lips were swollen for a few days and slightly bruised at the injection sites.
 That's mostly gone now.
 I don't notice any other pain or swelling.
 I had no bruising.

 My injector gave me her email and cell phone and told me to call if there were any questions or problems.
 She emailed me before and after photos and checked up on me.
 She was great and incredibly professional.